A Szechuan Pickle Recipe–MaLa Pickles

 Ah, pickles!
 Who doesn’t love that cool taste, snappy texture, and vinegary bite?
 Do you know how easy it is to make your own naturally fermented pickles?
 And do you know the endless varieties that you can make?
-Your imagination is the only thing limiting the creation of different sorts of tasty pickles.
-As far as I know, you will not find these Szechuan-inspired Mala Pickles in any store.
+Your imagination is the only thing limiting the creation of different sorts of tasty pickles, including this Szechuan pickle recipe of Andrew’s.
+As far as I know, you will not find these Mala Pickles in any store.

 Posted by Andrew